-The properties are zoned Low Density Townhouse Residential (RM3), which permits townhouse development up to three storeys in height and up to a Floor Area Ratio of 0.75.
-The current estimated floor area ratio is approximately 0.25 for 200 units.
-If the site were re-developed under current zoning with a similar built form, then the FAR limit of 0.75 could result in approximately 600 units.
+The properties are zoned Low Density Townhouse Residential (RM3) which permits townhouse development up to three storeys in height and a maximum Floor Area Ratio of 0.75.
+The current estimated FAR is approximately 0.25 for 200 units.
+If the site were redeveloped under current zoning with a similar built form, then the FAR limit of 0.75 could result in approximately 600 units.